 If you establish a regular visitation schedule and you (or your former spouse or partner) cannot keep your schedule, then you have a choice you need to make: You must either make arrangements to keep your schedule in spite of any conflicts; or, you must petition the appropriate California court for modification or enforcement.
 Deviating from a child custody order without court approval can have severe consequences.
 Read Common Reasons to Lose Custody in a California Child Custody Dispute to learn more.

-Request a Confidential Consultation with San Diego Divorce Attorney Richard M. Renkin
+Request a Confidential Case Evaluation with San Diego Divorce Attorney Richard M. Renkin